abhay-ramesh/pushduck/.github/SECURITY.md

 ## Security Best Practices

-When using next-s3-uploader in your applications:
+When using pushduck in your applications:

 ### 🔐 Server-Side Configuration